DiDuMi/DiDuMi/README.md

 - 🔭 I’m currently working on [Your Current Project]
 - 🌱 I’m currently learning [New Technologies or Skills]
 - 💬 Ask me about [Your Expertise Areas]
-- 📫 How to reach me: [Your Email Address]
+- 📫 How to reach me: kellisonyd@gmail.com

 ---